jononovo/Agent213-v1-Rabbit/docs/ultra-simple-node-creation.md

 This comprehensive guide explains how to create custom nodes for the workflow system.
 It covers the entire process from initial setup to advanced customization and integration with external APIs.

+## Architecture Overview

+The workflow platform is built around three main components:

+1. **Main Application Server** (port 5000): Handles the web UI, data storage, and API endpoints
+2. **Integration Engine Server** (port 3001): Manages integrations with external services
+3. **Workflow Execution Server** (port 3002): Executes workflows in isolation to prevent crashes from affecting the main application

+The separation of workflow execution into its own service provides several benefits:
+- Crash isolation: Issues in a workflow won't crash the main application
+- Resource management: Long-running workflows don't impact application performance
+- Independent scaling: Each component can be scaled separately as needed

 ## Understanding the Node System Architecture

 Before creating nodes, it's important to understand the core architecture: